MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -PermissionGroups
-!!!
-Exchange Server 2010

-The PermissionGroups parameter specifies the groups or roles that can submit messages to the Receive connector and the permissions assigned to those groups.
-A permission group is a predefined set of permissions granted to well-known security principals.
-The valid values for this parameter are as follows: None, AnonymousUsers, ExchangeUsers, ExchangeServers, ExchangeLegacyServersPartners, and Custom.
-The default permission groups assigned to a Receive connector depend on the connector usage type that was specified by the Usage parameter when the Receive connector was created.
-For more information about Receive connector usage types, see Understanding Receive Connectors.

-!!!
-Exchange Server 2013

-The PermissionGroups parameter specifies the groups or roles that can submit messages to the Receive connector and the permissions assigned to those groups.
-A permission group is a predefined set of permissions granted to well-known security principals.
-The valid values for this parameter are as follows: None, AnonymousUsers, ExchangeUsers, ExchangeServers, ExchangeLegacyServersPartners, and Custom.
-The default permission groups assigned to a Receive connector depend on the connector usage type that was specified by the Usage parameter when the Receive connector was created.
-For more information about Receive connector usage types, see Receive connectors.

-!!!
-Exchange Server 2016

 The PermissionGroups parameter specifies the well-known security principals who are authorized to use the Receive connector, and the permissions that are assigned to them.
 Valid values are:

 - None